 Hercules obliged, and subsequently, the great hero became linked to the bloodline of the Scythian Kings.

 The Cetea refer to giant sea monsters in ancient Greek mythology.
 It feature in several myths, but two, in particular, are most famed.
 One Cetus was killed by the greatest monster slayer Perseus.
 Another was killed by Hercules.
 The Cetea were said to be extremely large snake-like monsters with several rows of razor-sharp teeth.

-Kampe was an enormous dracaena who guarded the primordial deities Gaia and Uranus’ monstrous children locked away in Tartarus, the misty pit at the bottom of the universe.
+Kampe was an enormous dracaena who guarded the primordial deities Gaia and Uranus’ monstrous children.
+Thay had all been locked away in Tartarus by Uranus, in the misty pit at the bottom of the universe.

-Zeus journeyed to Tartarus to free the one-hundred-handed Hecatoncheires and the one-eyed Cyclops.
-Kampe was killed by Zeus, allowing Gaia’s monstrous children to help the Olympians overthrow the Titans.
+Zeus then journeyed to Tartarus to free the one-hundred-handed Hecatoncheires and the one-eyed Cyclops.
+Kampe was first killed by Zeus, thus allowing Gaia’s monstrous children to help the Olympians overthrow the Titans.

 The Monsters of Ancient Greece in the Modern World

 While the days of great heroes such as Hercules and Perseus have long since passed, humans still create monsters to deal with the more frightening aspects of everyday life.